 The less exercise you do, the more it gets harder.
 Why?
 A new study by University of Leeds scientists could explain biology.

-Scientists found that a protein called Piezo1 protein acts as a blood flow sensor that indicates the body how much physical activity is occurring.
+Scientists found that a protein called Piezo1 protein acts as a blood flow sensor that indicates to the body how much physical activity is occurring.
 Doing less exercise could deactivate this protein, causing further inactivity and making exercise more challenging.

 What’s more, the deactivation of this protein reduces the density of capillaries carrying blood to the muscles.
 Restricted blood flow means activity becomes more complex and can cause a reduction in how much exercise is possible.